-- Not having a discipline referral which results in disciplinary action - Placing in the UIL Academic competition. - Attaining 100 or more AR points for the year. - Being on the honor roll and/or distinguished every six weeks. - Having perfect attendance.
+- Not having a discipline referral which results in disciplinary action for the current school year. - Placing in the UIL Academic competition. - Being on the honor roll and/or distinguished every six weeks. - Having perfect attendance.

 Students WILL lose their privilege of attending the reward field trip if: